 3. Replacing stained glass with coloured film

-This coated glass can also be used within a double glazed unit, with the interior pane being made with Low ‘E’ laminated glass for extra security and insulation.
+The coated glass in the example above has been fitted as one of the panes of a double glazed unit, with the interior pane being made with Low ‘E’ laminated glass for extra security and insulation.

 Whichever option you choose, specialist timber front door manufacturers like Timbawood will be able to replicate the design of your entire door, glazing, hardware and colour so that you can update the security and performance of your front door while preserving the original period design.

 As well as Edwardian front doors, we specialise in Victorian and Georgian front doors, as well as front doors for ‘Between the wars’ properties.
 As experts in timber windows and doors for period, conservation and listed properties, we also specialise in bespoke timber sash windows, casement windows, french doors, fire doors and bifold doors.

 For more information on the options available, please get in touch.
 We primarily serve Central London, West and South West London, Middlesex and Surrey.